Joe-McCann/cs-241-hugo-notes/content/course/unsolvedProblems/Sections/theHaruhiProblem.md

 [^18]: You could also say that it depends on the final permutation prior to the $2$-edge, whichever representation you prefer.
 [^19]: Adjust as needed if the edge is larger than $3$.
 [^20]: In the event that, for example, you perform $3$ $1$-cycles in some particular $2$-cycle, you would need to take a higher order edge out, and then cover that $1$-cycle at some other point, in some other $2$-cycle.
 So limiting ourselves to just these straggler permutations is not a problem.
+[^21]: Apparently Robert Houston[^14] has shown that this bound can be improved by $1$, but I have not seen that anywhere except an off comment within Engen and Vatter's paper.